aws-samples/aws-systemsmanagerchangecalendar-disablecodepipeline-publicholidays/README.md

 2. US Holidays 2021
 3. Weekends

-These calendars can be imported as AWS Systems Manager Change Calendar document using the using the following command:
+These calendars can be imported as AWS Systems Manager Change Calendar document using the using the following command, where ``SampleHolidays2021_AWS.ics`` contains the content from one of the [samples](https://github.com/aws-samples/aws-systemsmanagerchangecalendar-disablecodepipeline-publicholidays/tree/main/Public%20calendars%20samples):

 ```
 aws ssm create-document --name PublicHolidays \